“Infographics don’t work anymore.”

 Ask yourself which elements really stick out.
-Some infographics are just images without real data attached to them.
-Some have poor layouts and are really hard to digest.
+Some infographics are just images without real data attached to them, some have poor layouts and others are really hard to digest.

-How to Create a Viral Infographic
+How to Create a Viral-worthy Infographic

 The first step to creating a really good infographic is to make sure you have great data.
 If you don’t have good, complex data that you can simplify, you won’t do well.

-Here are a few things that you need to keep in mind when creating infographics:
+Tips to keep in mind when creating infographics:

 - Allow for comments.
 Comments will create more text, because infographics don’t have too much text on a page, which can hurt your overall search rankings.
 The best part is that infographics generate a significant amount of comments.
 Also, add those social share buttons!